-Meritage operates in the quick-service and casual dining restaurant industries.
+Meritage operated a total of 379 quick-service and casual dining restaurants as of December 29, 2024.
 The Company has experienced significant growth through acquisitions, newly built locations, reimaging campaigns, and investment in independent concept restaurants.

 The Company has committed significant capital resources to the Wendy's brand initiatives, including a commitment to build 52 new restaurants by November 30, 2025 under a development agreement with Wendy's.
-As of the date of this report, the Company has completed approximately 34 of the new restaurant commitments.
+As of December 29, 2024, the Company has completed 39 of the new restaurant commitments.
 Additionally, since 2009, the Company has acquired 295 Wendy's restaurants through 28 separate transactions making it one of the largest franchisees in the Wendy's system.
-As part of its long-term growth strategy, the Company continues to evaluate acquisition and development opportunities in the Wendy's system, as well as other growth opportunities in the restaurant industry.
+The Company continues to evaluate acquisition, development, and other growth opportunities in the restaurant industry.

-As part of the Company's continued growth initiatives, the Company entered into a franchise relationship and associated Area Development Agreement with its newest quick-service franchisor, Taco John's.
-Subject to certain terms and conditions of the Area Development Agreement, the Company committed to build 55 new Taco John's restaurants by December 31, 2026, with options to develop an additional 150 restaurants thereafter.
-As of December 31, 2023, the Company operated six Taco John's quick-service restaurants.
-Of these restaurants, five are located in Michigan and one in Ohio.
-The Company recently came to an agreement to pause the development schedule through December 31, 2024.
-As of December 31, 2023, the Company operated 376 Wendy's quick-service restaurants under franchise agreements with The Wendy's Company.
-Of the Wendy's restaurants, eight restaurants are located in Arkansas, 32 in Connecticut, 59 in Florida, 51 in Georgia, 12 in Indiana, 13 in Massachusetts, 56 in Michigan, eight in Mississippi, three in Missouri, 24 in North Carolina, 15 in Ohio, 29 in Oklahoma, one in South Carolina, 34 in Tennessee, 16 in Texas and 15 in Virginia.
+As of December 29, 2024, the Company operated 374 Wendy's quick-service restaurants under franchise agreements with The Wendy's Company.
+Of the Wendy's restaurants, eight are located in Arkansas, 32 in Connecticut, 58 in Florida, 51 in Georgia, 13 in Indiana, 13 in Massachusetts, 58 in Michigan, eight in Mississippi, three in Missouri, 22 in North Carolina, 15 in Ohio, 28 in Oklahoma, 34 in Tennessee, 16 in Texas and 15 in Virginia.